hayagreevvaradarajan/blog-api/README.md

 # blog-api
 This RESTful API was built as a solution for the Hatchways Backend assessment.
 It is built using Node.js and Express that will make an external request to fetch Blog data from an Hatchways API.
+If the blog data for a tag is there in the cache, it will fetch it from the cache.
+If not, it will make an API call to fetch the data and then cache the response.
 It will return an array of blog posts sorted by ID ascending by default.
 # Setup and run instructions:

 1. Install all dependencies using the following command: